guadaruiz/Mars/README.md

     Rover() class: can be used to create rover objects, taking as input a vector of initial position, a pointing direction represented by a cardinal letter string (N, S, W or E), and a set of movement instructions indicated with the letters L, R and M. This class includes a move() function which reads from the input file the initial position and initial direction of the rover and moves it according to its instructions.

-The main scrip of this program is the mars_main.py file.
-It takes the input data, creates 2 rovers, and performs the input instructions in each one.
-When executed, the program returns the final position of Rover 1 and its direction in the first line, and the same values for Rover 2 in the second line.
+The main script of this program is the mars_main.py file.
+It takes the input data, creates 2 rovers, and performs the input instructions in each one, sequentially.
+When executed, the program returns the final position of Rover 1 and its direction in the first line, and the same parameters for Rover 2 in the second line.

 Remark:
 plateau.py is not currently used by the main program since for the provided input data, the rovers do not exceed the plateau dimensions when moving.
-Nevertheless, in order to make it more general, an error message should be included in a future version when final position gets out of range.
+Nevertheless, in order to make the program more general, an error message should be included in a future version when final position gets out of plateau range.

 Finally, a test file is included (test_rover.py) which runs some tests to check the functions defined in the rover.py file (run with pytest).
-A rober created for testing purposes (Object Rover_test) is created and 3 test functions can be run with it in the rover.py file.
+A rover created for testing purposes (Object Rover_test) is created and 3 test functions can be run with it in the rover.py file.

 2. b.
 FILE STRUCTURE: